monoscope-tech/apitoolkit-landing/docs/dashboard/settings-pages/manage-members/index.md

 # Manage Members

-In this guide, you will learn how to effectively navigate through the **Manage Members** page on the APItoolkit dashboard and maximize all the powerful features accessible in it.
+In this guide, you will learn how to effectively navigate through the **Manage Members** page on the monoscope dashboard and maximize all the powerful features accessible in it.

 ```=html
 <hr />